Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2024/12/fall-2024-update/index.md

 No, it just felt like a nice timing to finish all 2025 board games when 2024 finishes.
 Also, those 3 final ideas were rather simple and short, and I just knew they would be great fun to try with the family during the holidays.
 So I needed them done before then.

 This excludes one big board game project, though.
 But I don't consider that part of my regular board games.
-That's it's own, large project that deserves its own time.
+It's a huge standalone project that deserves its own time.

 {{% remark %}}
 I will probably talk about it a lot in the update when it releases.
 I already briefly talked about it before, I think, but I can't find it now so I must not have mentioned it by its working title.
 {{% /remark %}}

 Besides that I have nothing special to mention.
 My Pandaqi website is extremely solid now and makes creating + showing new board games very easy.
-I also didn't do any crazy experimental stuff, like inventing new genres of board games, so yeah.
+I also didn't do any crazy experimental stuff, like inventing new genres of board games.

-I also didn't make a lot of topical games this year, such as a game made specifically for Christmas or Easter.
+I also didn't make a lot of topical games this season, such as a game made specifically for Christmas or Easter.
 Which removes another potential topic of interest to mention here :p

 As usual, for all the updates on my games and that website, go to [Pandaqi Blog](https://pandaqi.com/blog/).